sayitfast/MountWizzard3/README.md

 - Generate model point track for observing objects for modeling along track
 - Optimize model (even when not modeled with tool)
 - Auto refraction - even when not slewing, checking IDLE times of camera
-- A lot of settings of mount visible and changable
+- A lot of settings of mount visible and changeable
 - Pointing display ra/dec az/alt at the same time
 - Define up to 4 mount positions, which could be slew directly (e.g. flat panel, check ccd etc.)
 - Getting data from open weather (API key needed) and Stickstation